OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_entities_UI.md

     }
 ```

+**Note:** Starting on platform version 3.5.260, this function should be modeled as a Calendar **On Date Range Change** Behaviour.
+If the Behaviour is modeled and the function exists on a Javascript expression, the modeled Behaviour will not be executed.

 ### How to execute an action when a category is toggled?

 In this sample, a function is added to the calendar metadata, in order to be executed every time a category is activated or deactivated: